Moody162/A-Security-Device/README.md

 ```
 $ ./security_device.py
 ```
-Enter input from keyboard, once at a time, followed by `Enter`.
+- Enter input from keyboard, once at a time, followed by `Enter`.

-After every sequence of characters that make up the unlock passcode **828521**, the message "Unlock" should be displayed.
+- After every sequence of characters that make up the unlock passcode **828521**, the message "Unlock" should be displayed.

-After every sequence of characters that make up the lock passcode **828524**, the message "Lock" should be displayed.
+- After every sequence of characters that make up the lock passcode **828524**, the message "Lock" should be displayed.
+- Anything else should be ignored.

 For the second part, run `generator.py`:
 ```